As far as downtown traffic is concerned, the Super Bowl may be the Olympics times two.

-Routed by the Tigers two weeks ago, the Bulldogs will stage their rematch in the 83,000-seat Mercedes-Benz Stadium in downtown Atlanta.
+So what’s the best way to get to the 83,000-seat Mercedes-Benz Stadium?
 The preferred MARTA station for Mercedes-Benz Stadium attendees is the GWCC/Philips Arena/CNN Center Station, on the Blue and Green lines.

 Or you can get off at the Five Points station and walk west on Marietta Street to the new stadium.